evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/re.rst

    Clear the regular expression cache.

-.. exception:: error(msg, pattern=None, pos=None)
+.. exception:: error

    Exception raised when a string passed to one of the functions here is not a valid regular expression (for example, it might contain unmatched parentheses) or when some other error occurs during compilation or matching.
 It is never an error if a string contains no match for a pattern.
-The error instance has the following additional attributes:

-   .. attribute:: msg

-      The unformatted error message.

-   .. attribute:: pattern

-      The regular expression pattern.

-   .. attribute:: pos

-      The index of *pattern* where compilation failed.

-   .. attribute:: lineno

-      The line corresponding to *pos*.

-   .. attribute:: colno

-      The column corresponding to *pos*.

-   .. versionchanged:: 3.5
-      Added additional attributes.

 .. _re-objects: